asaldarriv/heuristics-PTL-system/constructive-method/README.md

     After running the algorithm, the results are stored in several folders:

-    - **solutions**: Contains an Excel file for each instance/method.
+    - **solutions**: contains an Excel file for each instance/method.
-    - **reports**: Contains an Excel file comparing the results of different methods and instances, as well as an image comparing the workload distribution across zones.
+    - **reports**: contains an Excel file comparing the results of different methods and instances, as well as an image comparing the workload distribution across zones.
-    - **bar_images**: Contains bar charts showing the workload balance for each instance/method.
+    - **bar_images**: contains bar charts showing the workload balance for each instance/method.

     These files provide a detailed analysis of the performance and efficiency of the different methods applied to the instances.